Toxostoma rufum

 Departure is gradual, with most birds leaving by late Sep in the Panhandle.
 Elsewhere, Dec reports are numerous; most reports are from CBCs.
 Jan and later reports are far fewer and are discussed below under Winter.

-Banding data indicate that Brown Thrashers which summer in Nebraska commonly winter in Texas, and also that in fall some individuals wander northward, at least to South Dakota.
+Banding data indicate that Brown Thrashers that summer in Nebraska commonly winter in Texas, and also that in fall some individuals wander northward, at least to South Dakota.

 Images